MrClappy/XMRigMonitor/README.md

-EmailOnSystemCrash  | Sends an email when the system crashes  | Enabled / Disabled EmailOnSystemCrashSubject | Subject line of the email when the system crashes | Text string in quotes EmailOnTangoDownSubject | Subject line of the email when Tango disconnects | Text string in quotes EmailAccount  | Email address used to send emails | Email address EmailPassword | Password of email address used to send emails  |  Plain text password SMTPServer  | SMTP server address used to send emails | Server address
+EmailOnSystemCrash  | Sends an email when the system crashes  | Enabled / Disabled EmailOnSystemCrashSubject | Subject line of the email when the system crashes | Text string in quotes EmailOnTangoDownSubject | Subject line of the email when Tango disconnects | Text string in quotes EmailOnTangoUpSubject | Subject line of the email when Tango recovers | Text string in quotes EmailAccount  | Email address used to send emails | Email address EmailPassword | Password of email address used to send emails  |  Plain text password SMTPServer  | SMTP server address used to send emails | Server address